 The Plan sets targets of achieving net-zero emissions in Council operations by 2030 and net-zero community emissions by 2035.

-View our Climate Action Plan below (please note this document is best viewed in 'fullscreen' mode by clicking the square icon in the bottom right).
-A .pdf version of the document is available for download below.
+You can view the overarching Nillumbik Climate Action Plan 2022-2032 below (please note this document is best viewed in 'fullscreen' mode by clicking the square icon in the bottom right).
+A PDF of the document is available for download below.

 Download a copy of the Climate Action Plan 2022-2032(PDF, 4MB)